Harold9568/Harold9568.github.io/_pages/about.md

 Working Paper
 ------
 - Does Emotional Consistency Matter?
 A Study of Profile Image and Narrative Text in the Loan-based Crowd- funding.
-With Weitao He, Yuqiang Feng.
-Under review
+With Weitao He, Luning Liu, Yuqiang Feng.
+Under Review
 - How Funding Goal Shapes the Effectiveness of Emotional and Neutral Facial Expressions in Crowdfunding: A Construal Level Perspective.
 With Weitao He, Luning Liu.
-Under review
+Under Review
 - Competing for attention: The role of visual complexity and facial emotional expressiveness in loan-based crowdfunding.
 With Jingwei Li, Luning Liu.
-Under review
+Under Review
 - Understanding the role of prosocial behavior in accumulating entrepreneurial capital and facilitating entrepreneurial activities.
 With Weitao He, Luning Liu, Yuqiang Feng.
-Under review
+With Editor
 - When Words Meet Photos: How Image-Text Thematic Consistency Affects Multimodal Communication Performance.
 With Jingwei Li, Xitong Li, Luning Liu.
-In preparation
+In Preparation
 - It Depends on Competition: The Value Difference Between Fact, Emotion, and Attractiveness.
 With Weitao He, Jia Hu, Luning Liu.
-In preparation
+In Preparation
 - Does Incongruence Matter?
 Gender and Age in Officer-Civilian Inter-actions.
 With Weitao He, Luning Liu.
-Under review
+Under Review

 Conference Presentations
 ------